MaskingTechnology/jitar/documentation/04_basic_features.md

     const hiMessage = await sayHi(firstName);

     // This procedure will be called remotely in production mode
-    // because its placed in antoher segment. const helloMessage = await sayHello(firstName, lastName);
+    // because its placed in another segment. const helloMessage = await sayHello(firstName, lastName);

     return `${hiMessage}\n${helloMessage}`;